shawwn/website/mlmind.md

 ---
-title: ML Mindshare Championship
+title: The ML Mindshare Championship
 ---

-### ML Mindshare Championship
+# The ML Mindshare Championship

 June 2021